ibm-messaging/mq-dev-patterns/C/README.md

 To compile a sample with JWT enablement:

-* Note: If you are on an AIX machine - replace make with `gmake`
+* Note: If you are on an AIX machine, use the GNU `make` instead of the standard `make` program.
+Otherwise directives such as `ifeq` are not recognised.
+This version of `make` will often be installed in `/opt/freeware/bin`.

 If you have samples that you have already compiled, make sure to get rid of these executable files by running: